 Each of these alternatives can serve an incredibly important role, but they will not satisfy every community.
-Some are too geographically dispersed, or too small, to sustain a daily minyan, no matter what heroics are employed.
-In other cases, the idea of individual or small group prayer, without Mourner's Kaddish, will not be satisfactory for those who wish to recite a "full" service.
-The draw of Mourner's Kaddish is not to be underestimated.
-The ability to bring multiple communities together is particularly powerful, but may not always be practical.
+Some are too geographically dispersed, or too small, to sustain a daily minyan, no

 For many years, my congregation held its evening daily minyan in a Jewish nursing home, rather than in the synagogue building, with inclusion of the seniors being one of the goals.